 Outdoor Foot Bath

 The truly most remarkable feature at Hakone Open Air Museum is the outdoor foot bath(!).
+Continuing the Japanese tradition of onsen hot springs, the natural foot bath is the perfect spot for reflection and total relaxation.
 The flowing mineral water is scented with floating lemons and oranges that will open up your senses and provide a fresh and relaxing experience.
 The raised river is also full of pebbles that you are welcome to massage your feet on, a fabulous feature after a full day of walking.
 Towels are available locally for purchase and can also be used as a keepsake for you to bring home to always remember your time at Hakone Air Museum!!!